 If you intend to only change dollars into the local currency, you’ll want larger notes (50s and 100s) that are crisp and in good condition.
 You’ll need denominations of US $20 or less if you want to use dollars for more than just emergencies.

 You’ll need a credit card for travel, however, outside of booking online, expensive hotels, dive shops, and trekking companies, you won’t use it much.
 Most places tack on a commission when paying with plastic; always ask so that you aren’t surprised later.
+Also, keep in mind that every time you use a credit card increases the chance of it becoming compromised.
+Try to use it only for bookings on secure networks; never on public computers.

 A credit card provides a certain peace of mind.
 You can use it for booking flights, emergencies, and to cover medical costs until insurance reimburses you.
 Record the number, special code, and expiration date somewhere cryptic in an email to yourself.
 Include both the 1-800 number and international contact numbers so that you can call from abroad if the card is lost/stolen/compromised.

-If you don’t own one already, you can find low interest credit card offers online.
+If you don’t own one already, you can find low-interest credit card offers online.
 Visa and Mastercard are the most commonly accepted cards abroad.

 Traveler’s checks are only useful to be exchanged at banks for local currency; you cannot use them to pay in hotels or at shops.
 Record the refund numbers and keep them hidden someplace away from the checks!